jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 against this selected destination host.

 #### Scheduler claims resources on destination host

+Now that the scheduler has a list of sorted compute hosts that have all the requested resources and meet all the required constraints, the scheduler must attempt to **_claim those resources_** on the selected destination host.

+"Claiming resources" means the process of allocating some amount of resources being provided by a compute node to the consumer of those resources: the newly-launched instance.
+From a technical perspective, the process of claiming resources for an instance involves the writing of one or more records in the Placement service's database in a transactional manner.

+The Pike release of OpenStack brought a major change to the boot process.
+Before Ocata, we claim resources right before the instance is spawned on a compute host, and we perform the claim operation **_on the compute host itself_**.
+This approach was problematic in a number of ways, but one of the biggest problems was that due to the long period of time in between selection of a destination host (by the scheduler) and the actual resource claim on the destination host, there was a greater chance of two scheduler processes both picking the same destination host and one of them consuming the last bit of resources on a compute host.
+This would trigger something called a "retry", and these retries are costly operations that go all the way back to the scheduler to find a new destination host and back down into a cell to the new destination host where another retry could be triggered.

+In Pike, we modified the boot process to eliminate the major cause for retry
+operations: resource contention and the stampeding herd effects of a delayed simulataneous resource claim.
+We now [claim resources against the target compute host](https://github.com/openstack/nova/blob/stable/pike/nova/scheduler/filter_scheduler.py#L215-L216) **in `nova-scheduler`**.

+If multiple scheduler processes end up trying to claim resources on the same compute host -- and one of them ends up exhausting the compute host's resources -- `nova-scheduler` now immediately picks a new destination host from its [sorted list of matching compute hosts](https://github.com/openstack/nova/blob/stable/pike/nova/scheduler/filter_scheduler.py#L207) and attempts to claim resources against that next alternate host.

+All this means that by the time the super conductor gets a return from `nova-scheduler`'s select_destinations() method, *resources have already been allocated from the destination host to the new instance*.
+No more resource contention happening on the compute hosts, which means no more reason for the costly retry operation that must call the scheduler again.
+In fact, this means that the compute host in the cell has no reason to "upcall" to the top-level services tier any more.

 ### Send build instructions to selected host in target cell